Information and support during Coronavirus

 You will need to be enrolled to access these facilities and have your ID card with you to enter the buildings and also the rooms, which are only accessible via ID card.

-In addition, from Monday 5 October, the University’s MyPC booking service will be online, where you'll be able to book other PCs available on campus.
+Once campus re-opens, the University’s MyPC booking service will be online, where you'll be able to book other PCs available on campus.
 Have a look at our guidelines and booking service.
 You will need to log in with your LondonMet username and password.

 IT services and the Digital Care Package